OfficeDev/office-js-docs-pr/docs/develop/referencing-the-javascript-api-for-office-library-from-its-cdn.md

 ---
 title: Referencing the Office JavaScript API library
-description: 'Learn how to reference the Office JavaScript API library and type definitions in your add-in.' ms.date: 02/18/2021 ms.localizationpriority: medium
+description: Learn how to reference the Office JavaScript API library and type definitions in your add-in. ms.date: 02/18/2021 ms.localizationpriority: medium
 ---